Digital speaker: Intractable problems

 Other more modern approaches to high efficiency, particularly class D amplification, work much better and at much lower cost than digital speakers.

 Future development

 Microelectromechanical systems

 In recent years, there had been research on the topic of construction of digital loudspeaker arrays in digital sound reconstruction systems using microelectromechanical systems (MEMS).
 MEMS micro-speaker arrays can be manufactured onto a chip using a CMOS process.
-A single chip system will have less variations between each subunit compare to a multi-chip system.
-An Australian-Israel company called Audiopixels recently demonstrated proof of concept in the company's clean room.
+A single-chip system will have less variation between each subunit compared to a multi-chip system.
+An Australian-Israeli company called Audiopixels recently demonstrated proof of concept in the company's clean room.
 The audio demonstrates the effectiveness of the MEMS technology after many years of development.
-CMOS-MEMS process reduce the size of each subunit to a few hundred μm in diameter.
+CMOS-MEMS process reduces the size of each subunit to a few hundred μm in diameter.

 Speakers marketed as digital

 Modern speakers marketed as 'digital' are always analog speakers, in most cases driven by an analog amplifier.
 The widespread use of the term 'digital' with speakers is a marketing ploy intended to claim better suitability with 'digital' source material (e.g., MP3 recordings), or impute 'higher technology' than some other speaker, and perhaps higher price.
 If pressed, manufacturers may claim the term means the product is 'ready' for input from digital players; this is true of essentially all speaker systems.

 There are also a minority of Class D and Class T digital amplifier-driven analog speakers, though these are not normally found in separate computer speakers or home stereo systems.
 These are common in laptops, where their higher cost is justified by battery power savings.
 The speakers in such equipment are still analog.